bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 	- Implementing getRowModel(), fetchArrows(), fetchAnnotations() -&gt; used in zoom thread
 	- Implementing fetchTooltip() -&gt; used in UI thread (when user hovers an element)
 - Exploring of the Time Graph View
+- Extending the TmfChartVIew to create a XY scatter chart and XY line chart
+- Exploring the XY Chart View

 ---
 # Module 6